Why It Is Worth Starting Your Bulgarian Beach Holiday In Burgas

 Burgas Sea Garden and the Bridge

 The Sea Garden is the place to go in Burgas.
-It is a beautiful 5 km long park along the beach.
-It offers charming fountains, colourful flower beds, many playgrounds, green spaces and benches in the shade.
-Moreover, the steep shore opens up a wide view of the entire coast and Burgas Bay.
+It’s a beautiful five-kilometre park running along the beach, with charming fountains, colourful flower beds, plenty of playgrounds, green spaces and benches in the shade.
+The steep shore also opens up a wide view over the entire coast and Burgas Bay.

-In the park there is an open-air theatre.
-Many events take place there in the summer, for example the International Folklore Festival, the Burgas Summer Jazz Festival and the National Pop Song Contest, as well as, opera, theatre performances and rock concerts.
+There’s an open-air theatre inside the park, and a lot happens there in the summer: the International Folklore Festival, the Burgas Summer Jazz Festival and the National Pop Song Contest, as well as opera, theatre performances and rock concerts.

 Explore the city centre

-Saints Cyril and Methodius Orthodox Cathedral is the biggest one in the city, and you could go in if you are interested in Orthodox temples.
-It’s next to the main pedestrian street, so you could quickly pop over before continuing your walk.
+Saints Cyril and Methodius Orthodox Cathedral is the biggest church in the city, and worth stepping into if you’re interested in Orthodox temples.
+It’s right by the main pedestrian street, so you can pop in and carry on with your walk.

 Go to the beach